Repeal and Replace

 3. Promote the use of Health Reimbursement Accounts, such as by allowing them "to be used in conjunction with nongroup coverage"

-Following the executive order signing, the Administration announced they would stop paying the monthly cost-sharing reduction payments (CSRs) to subsize insurance companies offering plans on the exchange.
+Following the executive order signing, the Administration announced they would stop paying the monthly cost-sharing reduction payments (CSRs) to subsidize insurance companies offering plans on the exchange.
 These changes are likely a way to force Congress to act as they could create chaos in the individual insurance marketplace.

 September 26, 2017

 Senate Republican leadership announced today that they will not bring the Graham-Cassidy proposal to a vote on the Senate floor this week.
 The reconciliation vehicle which offers privileges to avoid a filibuster and require only 51 votes to move forward rather than 60 expires this Sunday, October 1.
 Senators Paul (R-KY), McCain (R-AZ), and Collins (R-ME) each announced they would vote 'no' on the measure to repeal and replace the Affordable Care Act, effectively killing it.